Historical Roots

 x.
 Audio-visual aids are used to assist the students’ ability to form new language habits.

-In audio-lingual method, the teachers role is central and active; it is a teacher-dominated method.
+In audio-lingual method, the teacher’s role is central and active; it is a teacher-dominated method.
 The teacher models the target language, controls the direction and pace of learning, and monitors and corrects the learners’ performance.
 Language learning is seen to result from active verbal interaction between the teachers and learners.

 The teacher controls the learners and prevents them from doing anything that conflict with the theory.